Blackberries from the Wilder Kaiser mountains

 INGREDIENTS:

-This amount is enough for 4 guests:
+This quantity is enough for 4 people:

 - 2 eggs